yutpeckc/pac_members/README.md

 * DONE-- Rather than create, force it on the backend so we can ask why people are cancelling, create an admin tool to do it.
 Create cancel subscription page (remove 'auto_renew' from field)

 * DONE-- Style everything
-* Set up mandrill - test this on a deployed server first to see if the emails actually send.
 * DONE-- Add Active Admin
 * Enable receipt emails from Stripe (when live)
 * Add cron job to let people opt in to auto-charge their CC and add to subscription if not on renewing plan? -> this is for the two weeks out prior to expiration thing, this also requires you to edit the mailer